Locate a grave MUSEUM OF THE FALLEN

 1970 CE 1995 CE

-A spinning petalled disc that hammered out crisp typewriter-quality letters, one loud character at a time.
+Introduced by Diablo Data Systems in 1970, a spinning petalled disc that hammered out crisp letter-quality text, one loud character at a time.

 Born